The Best Psychology Tricks in Marketing

 Deals!

-People enjoy knowing that they got something valuable at a much lower price.
+Everyone loves knowing they got something valuable at a lower price.

 So how about using this in your next marketing campaign?

 For instance, you could add two prices to an ad: one higher and one lower.
 Cancel the higher price to show customers that they are getting a product at a lower price.
-Yeah, some may say this is shady, and we agree, but it is an effective strategy nonetheless.
+It’s a transparent tactic once you know to look for it, but when done honestly it helps customers feel confident they’re making a smart choice.

 Offering Free Trials